AGRINFO AGRINFO logo

 Update

-The European Commission has decided to amend the maximum residue levels (MRLs) for metalaxyl, with possible impacts on lemons, apples, pears, onions, globe artichokes, and soyabeans.
+Previously the EU amended the MRLs for metalaxyl, with potential impacts on suppliers of lemons, apples, pears, onions, globe artichokes, and soyabeans.

 Impacted Products

-Lemons, limes, mandarins, apples, pears, table grapes, wine grapes, onions, sweet peppers/ bell peppers, melons, watermelons, globe artichokes, soyabeans, oil palm fruits, cocoa beans, peppercorns, kidney and edible offals from swine, bovine and equine liver, bovine and equine kidney and edible offals, kidney and edible offals from sheep, goat and other farmed animals
+Lemons, limes, mandarins, apples, pears, table grapes, wine grapes, onions, sweet peppers/ bell peppers, melons, watermelons, globe artichokes, soyabeans, oil palm fruits, cocoa beans, peppercorns, kidney and edible offals from swine, bovine and equine liver, bovine and equine kidney and edible offals, kidney and edible offals from sheep, goat and other farmed animals, pineapple, ginseng

 What is changing?

-The MRLs for metalaxyl for lemons, apples, pears, onions, globe artichokes, and soyabeans are reduced to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).
-The EU also proposes to amend the MRLs for metalaxyl on other products as summarised in Table 1.
+Previously, the MRLs for metalaxyl for lemons, apples, pears, onions, globe artichokes, and soyabeans were reduced to the limit of determination (LOD, the lowest level that can be detected using the most modern and reliable analytical methods).
+The EU also amended the MRLs for metalaxyl on other products as summarised in Table 1.

 Why?